National Parks

 There are two Parks and Wildlife campsites, Walardi (12km south of the Visitor Centre) and Kurrajong (7km north of the Visitor Centre) with basic amenities such as bush toilets, water and firewood.
 Visitors are advised to boil water prior to drinking .
 Campsites are non-powered.

-Tour companies operate within the park offering a range guided walks, safari stays, accommodation and helicopter flights.
-Tours are also available from Kununurra.
+Tour companies operate within the park offering a range guided walk, safari stays, accommodation and helicopter flights.
+Scenic fixed wing flights and helicopter flights are available from Kununurra.

 All tours can be booked through the Kununurra Visitor Centre.